Pharmaceutical Policy & Regulatory Oversight

 House Lawmaker Raises New Concerns Over FDA’s Ultra‑Fast Drug Review Program

-A Democratic congressman has raised serious questions about the Food and Drug Administration’s new ultra‑fast drug review initiative, the Commissioner’s National Priority Voucher program, citing a lack of transparency, unclear legal authority and potential ethical issues in how the agency speeds drug approvals.
+A Democratic congressman has raised concerns about the FDA’s ultra‑fast drug review program, citing transparency gaps, legal authority questions, and potential ethical issues in how the agency accelerates approvals for selected pharmaceuticals.

 House Lawmaker Raises New Concerns Over FDA’s Ultra‑Fast Drug Review Program